-DON CORLEONE On a day like this.
-(MORE) DON CORLEONE (CONT'D) Consiglero, do you also have in your notes the the Turk made his living from Prostitution before the war, like the Tattaglias do now.
+On a day like this.
+Consiglere, do you also have in your notes that the Turk made his living from Prostitution before the war, like the Tattaglias do now.
 Write that down before you forget it.
 The Turk will wait.

-We now begin to hear a song coming over the loud-speakers from outside.
+We now begin to hear a song coming over the loudspeakers from outside.
 In Italian, with unmistakable style.